Relevant and even prescient commentary on news, politics and the economy.

 Why Equality Drives Entrepreneurship and Innovation

 Coming at this question from my typical perspective: a business owner facing a national economy.
-You run a mid-sized business selling high-quality furniture.
+You start a business vermont selling high-quality furniture.
 You’ve developed a new chair that’s better than the other chairs on the market.
 (Think: the Herman Miller Aeron Chair.)
 Say you’re planning to sell it for $700.
 (You can’t sell it […]

 How the Fed Destroyed its Credibility